jliclaire/MERN_Vivify_Roofing/README.md

 2. Actionable insights to inform marketing spend

-The business does not have a clear idea of whether their marketing spends in certain areas are effective.
+The business does not have a clear idea of whether their marketing spends in certain suburbs are effective.
 They define effectiveness as the proportion of leads which are converted into sales for any particular area.
 Collecting this data and displaying it in the application over a period of time would allow them to make more informed decisions as to where to spend their marketing budget.